 Nick’s pageantry background includes 6 seasons of WGI and 2 seasons of DCI.
 He spent three years at Chattanooga Independent Percussion Ensemble (Cleveland, TN) on snare drum from 2014-2016.
 His next three years were at 8 time WGI World Champions, Music City Mystique (Nashville, TN) from 2017-2019 on snare drum where he won the PIW Gold Medal in 2017 and the PIW Bronze Medal in 2019.
 Additionally, Nick has marched 2 years of Drum Corps at 7 time DCI World Champion, The Cavaliers (Rosemont, IL) from 2018-2019 on snare drum.
 Nick has also been a member of the MTSU Band of Blue Drumline (Murfreesboro, TN) from 2017-2018, where he served as the percussion section leader for the 2018 season.

 Currently, Nick holds a B.S. in Audio Production and Music Industry from Middle Tennessee State University and resides in Nashville, TN.
-He actively serves as the owner of Mason Audio Solutions, the Battery Technician and Audio Specialist at Ravenwood High School (Brentwood, TN), an Audio Engineer at The Cavaliers Drum and Bugle Corps, the Audio Department Manager at Synced Up Designs, the Audio Coordinator at Audio Theater and Music City Drum Corps, and offers audio solutions and services to the greater Nashville area and other parts of the country.
+He actively serves as the owner of Mason Audio Solutions, the Battery Instructor and Audio Specialist at Ravenwood High School (Brentwood, TN), an Audio Engineer at The Cavaliers Drum and Bugle Corps and Music City Mystique, the Audio Department Manager at Synced Up Audio, the Audio Coordinator at Audio Theater and Music City Drum Corps, and offers audio solutions and services to the greater Nashville area and other parts of the country.

 You can contact Nick at firstname.lastname@example.org